merzlab/QUICK-docs/docs/source/user-manual.rst

 6. Atomic Charges
 *****************

    **EXTCHARGES**      : External charges are included in the system.
 The point charges must be listed after the molecular Cartesian coordinates in the input file.
 See the corresponding section in the Hands-on Tutorials of this manual.

    **DIPOLE**          : Write dipole moments, Mulliken and Löwdin charges into the output file.

+   **ESP_CHARGE**      : Compute electrostatic potential derived (ESP) charges

+   **ESPGRID_SPACING** : Spacing between grid points on scaled Van der Waals surfaces used to obtain ESP charges.
+Default : 0.25

+   **ESP_GRID**        : User provided grid points at which ESP needs to evaluated. example: test/esp_grid_acetone_b3lyp_def2svp.in

 7. Gradient Calculation
 ***********************